smitinit/Quickbots-AI/PROJECT_FLOW_DOCUMENTATION.md

 ## 🎯 Project Overview

-**Quick Bot AI** is a multi-tenant SaaS platform for creating, configuring, and managing AI-powered chatbots.
+**Quickbots** is a multi-tenant SaaS platform for creating, configuring, and managing AI-powered chatbots.
 The platform allows users to:

 - Create and customize chatbots with unique personalities
 - Configure UI settings (themes, colors, behavior)